-The selected statement of operations data for the years ended December 31, 2007, 2006 and 2005 and the period from January 4, 2002 (inception) through December 31, 2007, and the balance sheet data as of December 31, 2007 and 2006, have been derived from our audited financial statements included elsewhere in this Form 10-K. The income statement data for 2004 and 2003 and the balance sheet data as of December 31, 2005, 2004 and 2003 have been derived from financial statements that are not included in this Form 10-K. Historical results are not necessarily indicative of future results.
-This selected financial data should be read in conjunction with "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our financial statements and related notes included elsewhere in this Form 10-K.
+The selected statement of operations data for the years ended December 31, 2008, 2007 and 2006 and for the cumulative period from inception (January 4, 2002) through December 31, 2008, and the balance sheet data as of December 31, 2008 and 2007, have been derived from our audited financial statements included elsewhere in this Form 10-K. The income statement data for 2005 and 2004 and the balance sheet data as of December 31, 2005 and 2004 have been derived from financial statements that are not included in this Form 10-K. Historical results are not necessarily indicative of future results.
+This selected financial statements and related notes included elsewhere in this Form 10-K.